JMNugent1/war-by-country/README.md

 #Technology and Methodology

--Python
+- Python
--sqlite
+- sqlite
--html (for presntation)
+- html (for presntation)

 #Work Flow